davesnx/styled-ppx/documents/css-extraction.md

 For each rule string, scan for `\x00LONGIDENT\x00` sentinel pairs:

-- on hit: replace with `Hashtbl.find idx longident`, converting the space-separated class string to a dot-chain (`"a b c"` → `"a.b.c"`) so it slots into selector chains correctly
+- on hit: replace with the longident's identity class from the index, verbatim — one class, regardless of how many atoms the referenced binding minted
 - on miss: report an error using the location stored in the file's `[@@@css.refs ...]`, distinguishing **cross-library** (root module not found in any binding's longident) from **missing binding**